gsmfnc/StaRS2D/README.md

 torques), trigonometry (sine and cosine functions) and geometry (coordinate systems and scalar projection);
-1. You have a very basic knowledge of programming (define variables, calling a function and know the "if" statement).
+1. You have a very basic knowledge of programming (define variables, calling a function and basic programming structures).
 1. You have basics of control engineering (at least PID controllers).

 At the moment a course to explain basic control engineering techniques using